Pedro Almodóvar: Early life

-Pedro Almodóvar Caballero was born on 25 September 1949 in Calzada de Calatrava, a small rural town of Ciudad Real, a province of Castile-La Mancha in Spain.
+Pedro Almodóvar Caballero was born on 25 September 1949 in Calzada de Calatrava, a small rural town of the Province of Ciudad Real in Spain.
 He has two older sisters, Antonia and María Jesús, and one brother Agustín.
-His father, Antonio Almodóvar, was a winemaker, and his mother, Francisca Caballero, who died in 1999, was a letter reader and transcriber for illiterate neighbours.
+His father, Antonio Almodóvar (d.
+1980), was a winemaker, and his mother, Francisca Caballero (1916-1999), was a letter reader and transcriber for illiterate neighbours.

 When Almodóvar was eight years old, the family sent him to study at a religious boarding school in the city of Cáceres, Extremadura, in western Spain, with the hope that he might someday become a priest.
 His family eventually joined him in Cáceres, where his father opened a gas station and his mother opened a bodega in which she sold her own wine.
 Unlike Calzada, there was a cinema in Cáceres.
 "Cinema became my real education, much more than the one I received from the priest", he said later in an interview.
 Almodóvar was influenced by Luis Buñuel.

 Against his parents' wishes, Almodóvar moved to Madrid in 1967 to become a filmmaker.
 When the Spanish dictator, Francisco Franco, closed the National School of Cinema in Madrid, Almodóvar became self-taught.
 To support himself, Almodóvar had a number of jobs, including selling used items in the famous Madrid flea market El Rastro and as an administrative assistant with the Spanish phone company Telefónica, where he worked for 12 years.
-Since he worked only until three in the afternoon, he had the rest of the day to pursue his film-making.